csound-flossmanual/csound-floss/book/12-g-csound-and-html.md

 Currently, WebGL may or may not be enabled on Android, depending on your versions of hardware and software.

 Tutorial User Guide
 --------------------

-Let\'s get started and do a few things in the simplest possible way, in a series of \"toots.\" These pieces also are included in the examples/html directory of the Windows installation and can be found in the Csound Git repository as well.
+Let's get started and do a few things in the simplest possible way, in a series of *toots*.
+These pieces also are included in the examples/html directory of the Windows installation and can be found in the Csound Git repository as well.